react-native-device-info/react-native-device-info/README.md

 ### usePowerState or RNDeviceInfo_powerStateDidChange

-Fired when the battery state changes, for example when the device enters charging mode or is unplugged.
+Fired when the battery state changes or device enters in the power saving mode, for example when the device enters charging mode or is unplugged.

 #### Examples